etten/doctrine/README.md

 *Note: This kind of operations in PHP is inefficient.
 Use it only for few filtered items.*
 *If you have hundreds of items, rather rewrite the code and sort items directly in DBMS, not in PHP.*

+### Randomizer

+Randomizer helps you find random-look results without `ORDER BY RAND()` clause.

+It counts all items in given `Query` object and selects random offset.

+Then applies limit and returns items as a shuffled array result.

+*For better results, offset + limit is performed in multiple iterations (by default for each 25 items).*
+*It increases a cost of the operation, but results are not in order as-inserted into database.*

 ## Extensions

 ### UUID